Jonathan C. Gibson: Career

 His father owned property in Culpeper and nearby Spotsylvania and Rappahannock counties.
 By 1860, Gibson had settled slightly to the north in nearby Fauquier County, Virginia and farmed.
 He may have practiced law in Culpeper and nearby counties before as well as after the war.

 During the American Civil War, Gibson enlisted an infantry company known as the "Sperryville Rifles", after Sperryville, Rappahannock County, Virginia, and became its captain, with his brother Eustace as quartermaster.
 After the Sperryville Rifles became Company K of the Confederate 49th Virginia Infantry, Gibson received promotions to major, lieutenant colonel and colonel.
 His brother Eustace became a captain, and their youngest brother Ned left his studies at the Virginia Military Institute to become a sergeant in the unit before leaving regular army service to work with Mosby's Rangers after Federal troops occupied much of Northern Virginia.
 This Gibson was reportedly wounded 11 times.
 His elder brother William St. George Gibson, a lieutenant of the "Little Fork Rangers" in the 4th Virginia Cavalry died at the Battle of Antietam, although his younger brother Eustace recovered from a severe abdominal wound received at the Battle of Gettysburg.
 Another brother, John W.S.
 Gibson, would remain a private with Crenshaw's Battery of the Virginia Light Artillery.

 Following the war, Gibson returned to farming and the law, though his brothers Eustace and Ned moved to mountainous Giles County, Virginia and Eustace would later moveto Huntington, West Virginia and serve in the West Virginia House of Delegates as well as the U.H.
 House of Representatives.

 In 1867, Fauquier County voters elected Gibson to the Virginia Constitutional Convention of 1868.
 A Conservative, he was one of two delegates elected from the northern Piedmont constitutional convention district made up of Fauquier and Rappahannock Counties, with fellow Confederate and lawyer R. Taylor Scott being the other.

 The 1870 census records J.C.
 Gibson and his new wife as living at a hotel in Catalpa, the former home of veteran Virginia politician John Strode Barbour, whose sons John Strode Barbour, Jr. and James Barbour would revitalize the Democratic party in Virginia.
 Culpeper County voters elected Gibson to succeed James Barbour as their representative in the Virginia House of Delegates for the 1879/80 sessions, and then again in 1883/84 when the Conservatives swept both the House of Delegates and state Senate with overwhelming majorities.
 However, he was displaced for one term by Republican (and former Culpeper Sheriff) Jacob S. Eggborn, before Culpeper's voters returned this Gibson to the House of Delegate in 1889/90.
 Gibson won re-elected to the sessions of 1891/92 and 1893/94 during the Populist and Jim Crow era.

-Death
+Personal life

-Jonathan Catlett Gibson, Jr. died Tuesday, January 29, 1907.
+Gibson had a son, Edwin H. He died on January 29, 1907, in Culpeper.